approvals/ApprovalTests.Java/approvaltests/docs/mdsource/Features.source.md

   - [Usage](#usage)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## PackageLevelSettings

+Package Level Settings allows for programmatic setting of configuration at the package level.
+It follows the principle of least surprise.

+For example if you had a class:

+snippet: /approvaltests/src/test/java/org/packagesettings/PackageSettings.java

+If you where to call at the org.packagesettings level.

+snippet: package_level_settings_get

+Then you would get the following settings

+snippet: /approvaltests/src/test/java/org/packagesettings/PackageSettingsTest.testRetriveValue.approved.txt

+However, if you also had

+snippet: /approvaltests/src/test/java/org/packagesettings/subpackage/PackageSettings.java

+and you ran the same code but from the org.packagesettings.subpackage
+then you would get /approvaltests/src/test/java/org/packagesettings/subpackage/PackageSettingsTest.testRetriveValueWithOverRide.approved.txt

 ## Arlos Git Notation Prompt